Coronavirus: Cruise ships searching for ports as anti-virus controls widen

 In the US, the Centres for Disease Control and Prevention is urging older adults and people with severe medical conditions such as heart, lung or kidney disease to "stay home as much as possible" and avoid crowds.

-Four US universities said campuses would hold classes online instead of in-person, after schools in Asia and Europe did the same.
+Four US universities said campuses would hold classes online instead of in person, after schools in Asia and Europe did the same.

 Pope Francis will deliver his next two public blessings via video, rather than in person, to prevent crowds from gathering.

 Austria confiscated 21,000 disposable masks that a Turkish company smuggled aboard a tour bus, seeking to profit from soaring demand.
-Turkish police, meanwhile, said Saturday they would take legal action against social media accounts accused spreading false virus information.
+Turkish police, meanwhile, said Saturday they would take legal action against social media accounts accused of spreading false virus information.

-Nine countries that contribute troops and police to the U.N.'s 95,000-strong peacekeeping operations are delaying bringing in replacements for three months.
+Nine countries that contribute troops and police to the UN's 95,000-strong peacekeeping operations are delaying bringing in replacements for three months.

 Global markets are enjoying a weekend respite from market panic, but the world economy faces mounting damage.

-China, the world's biggest trader, reported Saturday its exports tumbled 17.2% from a year earlier in January and February.
-Imports sank 4%.
+China, the world's biggest trader, reported Saturday its exports tumbled 17.2 per cent from a year earlier in January and February.
+Imports sank 4 per cent.
 Beijing's decision to keep factories and offices empty as its outbreak advanced sent shock waves to production of the world's smartphones, toys and other consumer goods.

 A total of 78 million migrant workers have since returned to work, and Chinese manufacturers are reopening.
 But they aren't expected to return to normal production until at least April, and most people in Wuhan still are barred from leaving their homes.